 - Investing in company culture dynamics.

 In Barden, we understand that each team, role, and requirement is unique.
-If you’re interested in exploring which approaches would be best suited for you & your organisation, please feel free to contact Jodie Meehan our Part-Qualified Accountant Talent Advisory & Recruitment expert here in Barden (jodie.meehan@barden.ie); We’re where leaders go before they start looking for Part-Qualified Accountant talent.
+If you would like to discuss what tactics and approaches would suit you, please feel free to contact Jodie Meehan our Part-Qualified Accountant Talent Advisor & Recruiter here in Barden (jodie.meehan@barden.ie); we’re where leaders go before they start looking for Part-Qualified Accountant talent.

-This information is accurate as of July 2025 and will be updated periodically.
+This information is accurate as per October 2025 and will be updated periodically.
 Data sources include Barden Proprietary Data, LinkedIn Analytics and other 3rd party data sources.
-If you have a request and would like real-time information to inform your hiring decisions contact Jodie Meehan at jodie.meehan@barden.ie.
+If you have a request and would like real-time information to inform your hiring decisions, contact Jodie Meehan at jodie.meehan@barden.ie.

 If you’re hiring a newly qualified accountant this quarter, here are some things you need to know…